Sainik Schools

 MoD run Sainik Schools as joint venture with the respective state governments.
-MoD provides annual funding, and serving officers in the key roles such as Principal.
+MoD provides annual funding, and serving officers on deputation to school.
 State governments provide the land, infrastructure, and other teaching and administrative employees.

 Sainik Schools follow the "CBSE Plus" by using CBSE curriculum while additionally aiming to prepare children for entry into NDA and INA.
-Admission to Sainik Schools is granted from 6th class.
+Admission to Sainik Schools is granted at class VI and class IX.
 The reservation policy caters for SC/ST, domicile of the respective states and the wards of Armed Forces employees and ex-servicemen.